ToyHugs/toy-cv/src/lib.typ

   signature: none,                  // Signature image or text
   main-color: rgb("#E40019"),     // Main color for the letter
+  subject: none,                    // Subject line of the letter
+  prompt-injection: false,          // Optional prompt injection, for AI systems
-  subject: none,                    // Subject line of the letter body,                             // Main content of the letter ) = {
+  keywords-injection: none,         // Optional list of keywords to inject for AI systems body,                             // Main content of the letter ) = {